awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/userguide/pricing.md

  These 2 types of prices are displayed separately on the AWS Marketplace detail pages to provide customers with a clear understanding of the potential cost of using the products\.
 For example:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/marketplace/latest/userguide/images/pricing-image-01.png)

 ### Free Trial<a name="free-trial"></a>

  Hourly products are eligible for the optional “Free Trial” program, where a customer can subscribe to the product and use a single instance for up to 31 days without paying any software charges on the product\.
 Applicable AWS infrastructure charges still apply\.
-Simply define the duration of the trial period \(5 to 31 days\) and notify the AWS Marketplace team at aws\-marketplace\-seller\-ops@amazon\.com\.
+Simply define the duration of the trial period \(5 to 31 days\) and notify the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.

  When a customer subscribers to a Free Trial product they are sent a Welcome email that includes the term of the Free Trial, a calculated expiration date and details on unsubscribing\.
 3 days prior to the expiration date a reminder email is sent\.